Diamond Girl (Ryan Leslie song)

 "Diamond Girl" is a song by American R&B record producer and singer-songwriter Ryan Leslie.
 Released on December 11, 2007, the song serves as the lead single from his self-titled debut album, Ryan Leslie.

 Remixes

 The official remix features Craig David and Mims.
 American hip hop and gangsta rap group G-Unit recorded their own version of the song, titled "Bottom Girl" and featured it on their mixtape Return of the Body Snatchers (Volume 1) (2008).
-In addition rapper Kanye West recorded a verse and was also released as a remix.